randy3k/radian/README.md

 If _radian_ cannot locate the installation of R automatically.
 The best option is to expose the R binary to the system `PATH` variable.

-On Linux/macOS, you could also export the environment variable `R_HOME`.
+In Linux/macOS, you could also export the environment variable `R_HOME`.
 For example,
 ```sh
 $ export R_HOME=/usr/local/lib/R
 $ radian
 ```

-If the shared library cannot be found, please make sure your R was installed with the shared library `libR.so` or `libR.dylib` or `libR.dll`.
-On Linux, the flag `--enable-R-shlib` may be needed when R is complied from the source.
+Please also make sure that R was installed with the R shared library `libR.so` or `libR.dylib` or `libR.dll`.
+On Linux, the flag `--enable-R-shlib` may be needed to install R from the source.

 #### how to use local history file